 Recovery of bad debt.
 If you deduct a bad debt and later recover (collect) all or part of it, you may have to include all or part of the recovery in gross income.
 The amount you include is limited to the amount you actually deducted.
-You can exclude the amount deducted that did not reduce your tax.
+However, you can exclude the amount deducted that did not reduce your tax.
+Report the recovery as "Other income" on the appropriate business form or schedule.

 Example.
-In 1997, the Willow Corporation had gross income of \$158,000, a bad debt deduction of \$3,500, and other allowable deductions of \$49,437.
+In 1998, the Willow Corporation had gross income of \$158,000, a bad debt deduction of \$3,500, and other allowable deductions of \$49,437.
 The corporation reported on the accrual method of accounting and used the specific charge-off method for bad debts.
-The entire bad debt deduction reduced the tax on the 1997 corporate return.
-In 1998, the corporation recovers part of the \$3,500 deducted in 1997.
-It must include the part recovered in income for 1998.
-For 1998, Willow reports the recovery as "Other income" on its corporate return.
+The entire bad debt deduction reduced the tax on the 1998 corporate return.
+In 1999, the corporation recovers part of the \$3,500 deducted in 1998.
+It must include the part recovered in income for 1999 as "Other income" on its corporate return.

 Net operating loss (NOL) carryover.
-If a bad debt deduction increases an NOL carryover that has not expired before the beginning of the tax year in which the recovery takes place, the deduction is treated as having reduced your tax.
+If a bad debt deduction increases an NOL carryover that has not expired before the beginning of the tax year in which the recovery takes place, you treat the deduction as having reduced your tax.
 A bad debt deduction that contributes to a net operating loss helps lower taxes in the year to which you carry the net operating loss.